Our Silicone Puree Food Molds are made from top quality 3mm thick 100% food grade certified silicone rubber.

 Is there any way of improving the nutritional content of puree food?

 Food intended to be pureed is often overcooked and/or has water added to it when it is blended, resulting in a lower nutritional content then normal textured food.
 Individuals on a texture modfified diet generally have smaller appetites and tend to fatigue quicker when eating their meals resulting in individuals not always meeting their dietary needs.
 So consider adding small amount of butter/oil/margarine and an small amount of protein powder (Enrich Plus - Whey Protein Isolate) to your puree mixture to increase the protein and energy content of the food without compromising the flavour.

 Are all foods acceptable on pureed diet?

-No. Some foods are not recommended to be used in a puree diet.
-For more information on this consult your Speech Pathologist or have a look at the Texture Modified Diets section of this website for acceptable and not acceptable foods for people on a puree diet.
+No. Some foods are not recommended to be used for a puree diet.
+For more information on this consult a Speech Pathologist or have a look at the Texture Modified Diets page on this website for a guide to the acceptable and not acceptable foods for individuals requiring a puree diet.